codingchili/tls-privacy/readme.md

 </p>

 <p align="center">
-  Early sample of dataset for one site with six pages, plotting cumulative packet size to time.
+  Early sample of dataset for one site with six pages, plotting page load size to time.
 </p>

 ### Limitations